Ninja-Squad/ninja-squad.github.com/_posts/2019-08-01-angular-cli-8.2.md

 It can be a great help along the official `ng update @angular/core @angular/cli` command.
 You have no excuse for staying behind anymore!

-Let's see what we've got in this release, and start with new options for several commands.
+Let's see what we've got in this release.

 ## Component style budget